advent-of-craft/2024-summer-craft-book/exercise/java/week02-object-calisthenics/exercise2/readme.md

    5) One Dot Per Line
    6) Don’t Abbreviate
    7) Keep All Entities Small
-   8) No More Than 2 Invariants / class
+   8) No More Than 2 Invariants per class
    9) No Getters/Setters/Properties